vjvardhan/finzly-api-developerportal/developer-portal/user-api.md

 **JSON Response -**

-**A successful GET request this endpoint returns the following data -**
+**A successful GET request this endpoint returns the following data**

 ```yaml Before